-The Fund invests in companies that meet the portfolio managers' value criteria.
-The Fund will have a bias towards investment in companies offering high, sustainable dividend yields; however, it is not restricted from investing in companies offering earnings growth or possible market re-rating.
-The intended maximum limits are Equity 100%, Property 10% and Foreign 45%.
+The Fund can invest in any company listed on the JSE that meet the portfolio managers' value criteria.
+The Fund seeks out value by attempting to capture all components of return over time, including high dividend yield, earnings growth and possible market re-rating.
+The Fund will not invest in any foreign markets.
+The intended maximum limits are Equity 100%, Property 10% and Foreign 0%.